top of page

 The Holy Spirit

 Will the Holy Spirit leave a Christian if they return to sinning and refuse to repent?
-The OSAS people will say no, but this goes against the warnings to Christians.
-Those warning are not to sinners in the church who haven’t gotten saved yet.
+The OSAS people will say no, but this goes against the warnings to Christians in the Bible (Ephesians 5:5-7; 1 Corinthians 6:9; Galatians 5:19-21).
+Those warnings are not to sinners or false Christians in the church who haven’t gotten saved yet.
 The Apostles only wrote to Christians.
-Yet they tell them that no immoral person will inherit the kingdom of God.
-Why tell them this is they are saved eternally and unconditionally?
+Yet they tell them that no immoral person will inherit the kingdom of God, while warning them to not give themselves to such sins.
+Why tell them this if they are saved eternally and unconditionally?
 If nothing can prevent them for making it to heaven in the end, then why tell them this?
 Clearly Paul said that anyone who commits immoral sins will not make it, which had to include the people he was writing to.
+Otherwise, his writing to them about such things is pointless.

 Romans 8:13 tells us, “For if you live according to the flesh, you will die, but if by the Spirit you put to death the misdeeds of the body you will live”.

-Again, writing to Christians, he is speaking to them directly, telling them that if they live to please the flesh they will die, and that in order to live they must put the flesh to death and live after the spirit.
+Again, writing to Christians, he is speaking to them directly, telling them that if they live to please the flesh they will die, and in order to live, they must put the flesh to death and live after the spirit.
 The topic here being death and life, the OSAS people will assume that the Christian can only have life and cannot die spiritually.
 Yet Paul here warns of the certain possibility of dying spiritually if they follow after the flesh.
 The life we have in Christ is contingent upon our willingness to crucify the flesh and walk in the spirit.
-It is not an absolute unconditional guarantee!
+It is not an absolute, unconditional guarantee!
+Simply put: "If you (Christians) live after the flesh, you will die".
+If the seal was an unconditional guarantee of eternal salvation, then he would never say such a thing.
+We must put to death the deeds of the flesh in order to live and have life in Him.
+And life in His is our eternal life also!

-If a Christian falls back into sin, the scriptures tells us that they will die if they do not repent, but choose sin over righteousness.
+If a Christian falls back into sin, the scriptures tells us that they will die if they do not repent, choosing sin over righteousness.
 There are really just too many scriptures to share about this fact.
-The warnings are given to the Christians concerning life and death; not rewards or a loss of them (As so many people try to explain).
-This has nothing at all to do with losing rewards, but all about losing life!
-Life in in the Son!
-And if we become disconnected from Him, no longer abiding in Him or continuing in Him and His love, then we are disconnected for salvation.
+The warnings are given to the Christians concerning life and death; not rewards or a loss of them (as so many people try to explain).
+This has nothing at all to do with losing rewards, but is all about losing life!
+The only life there is to mention here is the eternal life we have in Jesus.
+This cannot speak of physical life.
+If that were the case, then everyone would be dead because of their sins committed after salvation.
+This is the spiritual life that only Jesus can give.
+Life is in the Son!
+And if we become disconnected from Him through rebellious sins, no longer abiding in Him or continuing in Him and His love, then we are disconnected for salvation.

 The deposit is the Holy Spirit, which he says is a guarantee of our salvation.
 Too much is read into this by people, assuming it is a promise of unconditional eternal salvation – no matter what!
 Yet it says no such thing.
-It is a promise to save eternally/ However, there is nothing unconditional in the text at all.
-It is a promise to the faithful who abide in Him and continue in His love.
-Those who endure through life separated from the world and fleshly living, walking in the spirit – being led by the spirit; they are the one these promises are to.
+It is a promise to save eternally.
+However, there is nothing unconditional in the text at all.
+It is a promise to the faithful who abide in Him and continue in His love, from a faithful God who will complete in us what He began - as long as we allow Him to..
+Those who endure through life, separated from the world and fleshly living, walking in the spirit – being led by the spirit; they are the ones these promises are given to.
+Only they have this conditional guarantee.

 Having the deposit of the Holy Spirit is a powerful picture of God’s goodness in our lives.
 It seals the deal for us – as long as we continue in His goodness.
 This is what the scriptures tell us.
 We must stop reading unconditional ideas into scriptures that have conditions.
 Israel made this mistake, thinking they should be blessed by God and that He should keep His promises to them, when they broke their part of the covenant and worshipped false gods.
 Christians do the same thing when they serve sin or the flesh while refusing to walk in the spirit, yet claiming to be saved eternally and unconditionally.